VictorGavo/YT-Transcriber/README.md

 #### Obsidian Configuration
 Set `OBSIDIAN_VAULT_DIR` to the full path of your Obsidian vault directory

+### Optional YouTube Authentication

+If you encounter "Sign in to confirm you're not a bot" errors, you have two options:

+1. Using Browser Cookies (Recommended):
+   - The script will automatically try to use cookies from your Chrome browser
+   - Make sure you're logged into YouTube in Chrome
+   - The script will use these cookies for authentication

+2. Using YouTube Credentials:
+   - Add your YouTube credentials to `.env`:
+     ```
+     YOUTUBE_USERNAME=your_youtube_email
+     YOUTUBE_PASSWORD=your_youtube_password
+     ```
+   - Note: Using credentials directly is less secure than using browser cookies

 ### Optional Google Drive Integration

 The bot supports optional Google Drive integration for storing and processing transcripts.
 If you want to use this feature: